Bird Park Survival Station

 2018 Internal Research Grant, Emily Carr University of Art + Design, see ECU news

-– 2025 group exhibition “Near Dwellers as Indwellers”, Both Kinds Project Space, curated by Daphne Plessner, Vancouver, BC, Canada
+– 2025 group exhibition + Crow Stone Tone Poem performance “Near Dwellers as Indwellers”, Both Kinds Project Space, curated by Daphne Plessner, Vancouver, BC, Canada

-– 2024, group exhibition “Near Dwellers as Creative Collaborators”, Street Road Artist Space, curated by Daphne Plessner and Emily Artinian.
+– 2024 group exhibition “Near Dwellers as Creative Collaborators”, curated by Daphne Plessner and Emily Artinian, Street Road Artist Space, Cochranville, PA.

 – 2020, online group exhibition “Co-Vid-EO”, hosted by IMPON, curated by Laura Lee Coles.

-– 2018, videos from the Bird Park were featured as an off-site Emily Carr University event associated with the Vancouver International Bird Festival, Vancouver.
+– 2018, Bird Park playlist Vancouver International Bird Festival, off-site exhibition, Vancouver.

 associated publications: